egd3025/TouchDesigner-Flowers/README.md

 # TouchDesigner Flowers Project

-This is an immersive project of floating flowers that was made with Touch Designer
+This is an immersive and **interactive** project of floating flowers that was made with Touch Designer

 Inspired by [Hana Fubuki ](https://www.youtube.com/watch?v=ADtM2_awSj8) by Akiko Yamashita